flexi-framework/flexi/README.md

 You can find detailed installation instructions, the extensive documentation and several tutorial cases for FLEXI [here][flexi].

-[FLEXI][flexi] is Copyright (C) 2010-2022 Prof. Claus-Dieter Munz, Copyright (C) 2022-2024 Prof. Andrea Beck, and is released under the **GNU General Public License v3.0**.
+[FLEXI][flexi] is Copyright (C) 2010-2022 Prof. Claus-Dieter Munz, Copyright (C) 2022-2026 Prof. Andrea Beck, and is released under the **GNU General Public License v3.0**.
 For the full license terms see the included [license file](LICENSE.md).

 Numerous people have worked on and with [FLEXI][flexi] over the last years.
 We would like to thank all these [contributors](CONTRIBUTORS.md) for their efforts they spent on building [FLEXI][flexi].

-In case you have questions regarding [FLEXI][flexi] or want to contribute yourself by either reporting bugs, requesting features or adding somthing different to the project, feel free to open an issue or pull request.
+In case you have questions regarding [FLEXI][flexi] or want to contribute yourself by either reporting bugs, requesting features or adding something different to the project, feel free to open an issue or pull request.

 # Cite
 [FLEXI][flexi] is a scientific project.
 If you use FLEXI for publications or presentations in science, please support the project by citing it.
 As general reference, please cite